MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 For information about pricing, see [Microsoft Copilot for Sales pricing](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing) and [Copilot for Microsoft 365 pricing](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365#Pricing).

 > [!NOTE]
-> If you have the Copilot for Sales standard license, see [Generate email replies](use-copilot-kickstart-email-messages.md).
+> If you have the Copilot for Sales standard license, see [View and save email summary to CRM](view-save-email-summary-crm.md).

 ## Prerequisites